wix/stylable/packages/stylable-webpack-plugin/README.md

     ]
   }
 ```
 ## Compatibilities with existing loading mechanisms
-1. If you're using `css_loader`/`extract` make sure to exclude `.st.css` files from the process
-2. You cannot use loaders with Stylable `.st.css` files
+If you're using css_loader/extract make sure to exclude `.st.css` files from the process.
+You cannot use loaders with Stylable `.st.css` files

+## How it works (in case you're wondering)
+The plugin transforms all Stylable files into JavaScript modules with CSS rendering capabilities.

+Every bundle that contains Stylable modules is injected with a `stylable-bootstrap-module` as its entrypoint.
+This module is responsible for:
+* Ensuring that all of the transformed modules are imported in the proper order.
+* Initializing the runtime DOM renderer.

+The resulting renderer orders the CSS by the depth of each module, calculated from its dependencies and component dependencies.

+**Stylable bootstrap module** The `stylable-bootstrap-module` is a generated module injected into the bundle as its entrypoint and ensures all Stylable modules are injected into the runtime renderer.

+**Runtime DOM renderer** The core Stylable runtime renderer in the browser is responsible for rendering stylesheets in the correct order in the DOM.